npolshakova/mtls-demo/README.md

 ## Policy

-Istio policies still work in Ambient mode, but the policy enforcement is done by a "Waypoint" if the policy is L7 and by the ztunnel if the policy is L4.
+The same Istio security policies that worked in sidecar mode still work in Ambient mode, but the policy enforcement is done by a "Waypoint" if the policy is L7 and by the ztunnel if the policy is L4.

 <img src="./images/ambient-waypoint.png" width="500"><br>Waypoint with Ambient Mode</img>